This Smoked Meatloaf Burgers On The Traeger Grill, recipe combines comfort food with nostalgia.

 - Place the meatloaf and parchment paper on the Traeger grill

-- Cook for 45 minuites then carefully remove the parchment paper from the bottom of the meatloaf
+- Cook for 45 minutes then carefully remove the parchment paper from the bottom of the meatloaf

 - Continue to cook the meatloaf until it reaches an internal temperature of 120F